Taojunshen/sccm-docs-psprocessing/sccm-cmdlets/ConfigurationManager/vlatest/Get-CMClientCertificatePfx.md

 ```

 ### -Thumbprint
 Specifies the thumbprint of the client PFX certificate.
-If you don not specify this parameter, all certificates for the user are returned.
+If you do not specify this parameter, all certificates for the user are returned.

 ```yaml
 Type: String